dr-lizhiwei/dr-lizhiwei.github.io/_pages/about.md

 **<font color=orange>I am recruiting part-time Research Assistants for 2024!</font>**

-I am currently a Research Assistant Professor in the <a href='https://www.polyu.edu.hk/lsgi/'>Department of Land Surveying and Geo-Informatics</a> at The Hong Kong Polytechnic University.
+I am currently a Research Assistant Professor in the <a href='https://www.polyu.edu.hk/lsgi/'>Department of Land Surveying and Geo-Informatics (LSGI)</a> at <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a>.
 I am also affiliated with the PolyU JC STEM Lab of Earth Observations (POLEIS) and the Research Centre for Artificial Intelligence in Geomatics (RCAIG), led by [Prof. Qihao Weng](https://qihaoweng.net/).

 My research interests primarily focus on **Remote Sensing of Cloudy and Rainy Environments**, which involves applying big Earth data and geospatial artificial intelligence (GeoAI) for environment and climate change-related research and applications, especially in cloudy and rainy tropical/subtropical regions.
 The specific research topics include urban remote sensing, cloud detection and removal, multi-source data fusion, land cover/use mapping, flood monitoring, etc. I have authored more than 20 journal and conference papers in *RSE*, *ISPRS P&RS*, *IEEE JSTARS*, etc., with a total of over 1800 citations (<a href='https://scholar.google.com/citations?user=SlXpfWMAAAAJ'>Google Scholar</a>), four of which have been selected as ESI Highly Cited Papers.